More than 600 species—including polar bears—reside at Columbus Zoo and Aquarium.

-Schmidt’s Restaurant and Sausage Haus creates tasty Americanized German foods–try a little bit of everything on the Autobahn buffet.
+Schmidt’s Restaurant and Sausage Haus creates tasty Americanized German foods; try a little bit of everything on the Autobahn buffet.

-Just south of downtown, bakeries, bookshops and delis line the narrow brick streets of the European-style, 19th-century German Village.
+Bakeries, bookshops and delis line the narrow brick streets of the European-style, 19th-century German Village.
 There, The Book Loft’s discounted books fill a 32-room maze that takes up an entire city block.

 Comfort food gets a sophisticated makeover at Skillet; we loved our béchamel and cheddar mac and cheese topped with smoked Ohio-raised pork.